-The classification of the climatic water balance into seven classes follows the German Soil Survey Guidelines KA5 (Ad-hoc-AG Boden, 2005) (≤ 150 mm; -150 to < -50 mm; -50 to < 50 mm; 50 to < 150 mm; 150 to < 300 mm; 300 to < 500 mm; ≥ 500 mm), which are classified there from extremely low to extremely high (Ad-hoc-AG Boden, 2005).

-To derive data for agricultural areas, either arable land or grassland intersections with the CORINE Land Cover (CLC, 2018) dataset were made.
+The classification of the climatic water balance in seven classes follows the Survey Guideline KA5 (Ad-hoc-AG Boden, 2005) (≤150; -150 to <-50; -50 to <50; 50 to <150; 150 to <-300; 300 to <500; ≥500 mm), which are classified there from extremely low to extremely high (Ad-hoc-AG Boden, 2005).
+To derive data for agricultural areas, either arable land or grassland intersections with the CORINE Land Cover (CLC, 2018)

+dataset were made.

-For point (b), a soil quality map (BGR, 2014) is used, which applies the Müncheberg Soil Quality Rating (MSQR).
+- 165 For (b), a soil quality map (BGR, 2014) is used, which applies the Müncheberg Soil Quality Rating (MSQR).
 It has a pixel resolution of 250 m.
-The Institute for Geosciences and Natural Resources (BGR) had applied this complex assessment procedure (Mueller et al., 2010; Ad-hoc-AG Boden, 2010), which was developed as a visual procedure for estimating yield potential in the field, by modeling data from the soil overview map (BGR, 2007), but only for arable land.
-It takes soil structure and soil degradation threats into account and integrates 8 basic soil indicators with 13 hazard indicators into a rating of soil quality.
-The rating is shown on an ordinal scale of 0 to 102 and clustered into six quality classes, with higher values indicating higher yield potential (Daedlow, 2018).
-The 8 soil indicators are substrate, A-horizon depth, topsoil structure, subsoil structure, rooting depth, profile available water, wetness and ponding, and slope and relief.
-The 13 hazard indicators are contamination, salinization, sodification, acidification, low total nutrient status, shallow soil depth above hard rock, drought, flooding and extreme waterlogging, steep slope, rock and surface, high percentage of coarse texture fragments, a soil thermal regime unsuitable for crop production, and miscellaneous hazards (e.g., exposure to wind and water erosion).
+The BGR had applied this complex assessment procedure (Mueller et al., 2010; Ad-hoc-AG Boden, 2010), which was developed as a visual procedure for estimating yield potential in the field, by modelling data from the soil overview map (BGR, 2007), but only for arable land.
+It takes soil structure and soil degradation threats into account and integrates eight basic soil indicators with 13 hazard indicators into a rating of soil quality.
+The rating is shown on an ordinal - 170 scale of 0 to 102 and clustered into six quality classes, with higher values indicating higher yield potential (Daedlow, 2018).
+The eight soil indicators are substrate, A-horizon depth, topsoil structure, subsoil structure, rooting depth, profile available water, wetness and ponding, slope, and relief.
+The 13 hazard indicators are contamination, salinization, sodification, acidification, low total nutrient status, shallow soil depth above hard rock, drought, flooding and extreme waterlogging, steep slope, rock and surface, high percentage of coarse texture fragments, a soil thermal regime unsuitable for crop production, - 175 and miscellaneous hazards (e.g., exposure to wind and water erosion).
 Most of the indicators are sensitive to agricultural management, which makes the MSQR most useful for studying the effects of agricultural management on soil.
-The MSQR has been proven useful in other studies of geospatial representation (Askari et al., 2013; Hanauer et al., 2017; Smolentseva et al., 2014).
+The MSQR has been proven useful in other studies of geo-spatial representation (Askari et al., 2013; Hanauer et al., 2017; Smolentseva et al., 2014).
 Since no MSQR is available for grassland areas, the LTFEs on grassland were excluded in this analysis.

-Out of the 157 fertilization, tillage or crop rotation LTFEs on arable land, 26 could not be assigned to a class of MSQR, because the fields were surrounded by buildings and were therefore not part of arable land.
-If an LTFE did not obtain an assignment at a GIS (geographic information system) intersection, the value was determined manually by plausible examination of the nearest five to seven grid cells.
+Out of the 157 fertilization, tillage or crop rotation LTFEs on arable land, 26 could not be assigned to a class of MSOR - 180 because the fields are surrounded by buildings and are therefore not part of arable land.
+If an LTFE did not obtain an assignment at a GIS intersection, the value was determined manually by plausibility examination of the nearest 5 to 7 grid cells.
 One LTFE could not be assigned to a class of MSQR because it compares three different soils in boxes.

-For point (c), clay content, data of the European Soil Data Centre (ESDAC) based on LUCAS topsoil data are used (ES-DAC, 2020).
-Although clay content is included in the MSQR as part of substrate, we decided to analyze the area shares of clay content separately, as carbon content is often correlated with the clay content (Körschens, 1997).
+For (c), clay content, data of the European Soil Data Centre (ESDAC) based on LUCAS topsoil data is used (ESDAC, 2020).
+Although clay content is included in the MSQR as part of substrate, we decided to analyse the area shares of clay content

+185 separately, as carbon content is often correlated with the clay content (Körschens, 1997).
 Moreover, clay content is needed to estimate the carbon balance in a model derived from the CANDY model (Franko et al., 2011).
-Furthermore, ESDAC offers international data; therefore, clay content is suitable for international comparability.
-Due to the fact that texture is part of the MSQR, we do not offer separate maps for clay content but present data in tables.
+Further on, ESDAC offers international data, therefore clay content is suitable for international comparability.
+Due to the fact, that texture is part of the MSQR, we do not offer separate maps for clay content, but present data in tables.